Pop Culture Madness!

 Nutella was invented in World War II because of chocolate rations.

 Captain Richard Antrim was captured in 1942 & held as a POW.
-During this time, he impressed with his engineering skills & helped the Japanese arrange trenches.
-From the air, the trenches spelled out "US", warning bombers not to attack and that it was a POW camp, saving hundreds of lives.
+During this time, he was impressed with his engineering skills & helped the Japanese arrange trenches.
+From the air, the trenches spelled out “US,” warning bombers not to attack and that it was a POW camp, saving hundreds of lives.

 Chattanooga Choo Choo was the first single since 1927's My Blue Heaven to sell 1 million copies, and RCA Victor gave Glenn Miller the first gold record as a reward.